RainThief/ci-support/readme.md

 * [Docker](https://docs.docker.com/get-docker/)
 * Bash

-Debian users will need the `qemu-user-static` package to build multi arch images
+Linux users will need `qemu-user-static` package to build multi arch images.

 ## Compatibility

 It is not practicable to create scripting for different systems.
 There is a minimal code base in place to build and run stages in containers.
-This has been written with bash scripting and tested only on Debian therefore, only stated compatible with Debian and derivatives.
+This has been written with bash scripting and tested only on Debian therefore, only stated compatible with Debian and derivatives, your mileage will vary with other *nix systems.

 Debian has been selected due to its popularity on automation systems and its availability on WSL for Windows users.
 It is also free to use and easily accessible.
-Users who do not use Debian can easily use Debian within a container or VM to run these scripts.
+Users who do not use Debian can easily use Debian within a container run these scripts.
 However, if using these scripts inside a container which will then start its own container, remember to forward the socket.

 ## Features